-Apple Music is available on iTunes, and for iOS and Android devices.
+Apple Music is available on iTunes and for iOS and Android devices.
 If you subscribe to Apple Music, you can stream over 70 million songs, download your favorite tracks, and get exclusive playlists and live radio.
 But most importantly, your purchased music, content you add from Apple Music or import to iTunes, and changes you make to your Library will sync across all your devices if you have a subscription to Apple Music.
 Well, we’ll show you how to enable Apple Music sync library on your devices.

 With a subscription to Apple Music, you can turn on Sync Library to access your library and songs that you’ve downloaded from Apple Music on all of your devices.
 With the latest version of iOS, iPadOS, and macOS, Sync Library is turned on by default.
-If you turned off Sync Library, you can turn it back on.
+If you turn off Sync Library, you can turn it back on.
 Just follow the steps below for your device.

 What You Need for Apple Music Sync Library

 – Update your iPhone, iPod touch, iPad, Mac, or iTunes to the latest version.

 – Subscribe to Apple Music or iTunes Match.

 – Sign in to all of your devices with the same Apple ID that you use with Apple Music or iTunes Match.